 The Cuban tree boa, as the name suggests, spends a lot of time in the trees.

-This critically endangered snake is very much a solitary animal with poor eyesight.
+This near threatened snake is very much a solitary animal with poor eyesight.
 They use their tongues to ‘smell’ the air instead.
 Once they catch their prey, they do not kill with their teeth.
 Instead, they coil around their victim and squeeze, preventing the prey’s organs from functioning and suffocating them.

 Diet - Carnivore

 The average Cuban tree boa is up to four metres long.

 As their name suggests, Cuban tree boas are found in Cuba and its surrounding islands.